danielamariei/danielamariei/README.md

 ## Projects 📋
 Here are some projects I've been working on (sharing is caring).

-In the meantime, you can [play a nice game developed that I've worked on 🎮](https://danielamariei.github.io/tetwix/serverless/).
+In the meantime, you can [play a nice game that I've worked on 🎮](https://danielamariei.github.io/tetwix/serverless/).

 ### TeTwix
 **Tetris GamR (Game Resurrection)**